Table of Contents

 Disclosing your HIV status will also have an effect on the people you tell.
 People will react differently to the news.
 Your friends and family may immediately embrace you and accept your diagnosis.
 Others may react negatively or need some time to process what you have told them.
 They may be scared -- for you or for themselves -- and may need some information in addition to time to adjust.

-Some people, especially sexual partners who may be afraid they have been infected, react with anger.
+Some people, especially sexual partners who may be afraid they have acquired HIV, may react with anger.
 If you feel threatened or unsafe, it is important that you get safe and stay safe.
-Call the National Domestic Violence hotline in the US at 800-799-SAFE and check The Well Project's article about Violence Against Women and HIV.
+Call the National Domestic Violence hotline in the US at 800-799-SAFE and check our fact sheet about Violence Against Women and HIV.

-You do not have to tell everyone that you are HIV+.
-However, it is important that you tell your current and past sexual partners and anyone with whom you have shared drug injection equipment.
-This way they can be tested and seek medical attention if required.
+You do not have to tell everyone that you are living with HIV.
+It may be important that you tell your current and past sexual partners and anyone with whom you have shared drug injection equipment.
+This way, they can be tested and seek medical attention if needed.
 If you are afraid or embarrassed to tell them yourself, the health department in your area can notify your sexual or needle-sharing partners without even using your name.

 You also need to tell your health care providers to ensure you receive appropriate care.
-Your health care provider may ask how you were infected to determine if are at risk for other diseases, such as hepatitis C or other sexually transmitted diseases (STDs).
+Your health care provider may ask questions to determine if you are at risk for other diseases, such as hepatitis C or other sexually transmitted infections (STIs or STDs).

-UNAIDS reports that over 60 countries have laws that that penalize HIV+ people who engage in sex without disclosing their status.
+But nevertheless, the laws exist.
+To find information about disclosing in your state, look at this map provided by the US Centers for Disease Control and Prevention (CDC).
+To learn how to protect yourself in case you are charged with HIV nondisclosure, read this pamphlet from the Sero Project.
+UNAIDS reports that over 60 countries have laws that penalize people living with HIV who engage in sex without disclosing their status.
 Outside the US, click on this link to AIDSmap's list to find information for your country's laws about disclosure.